Legit4K/phantom/README.md

 ## Supported platforms

-- This tool should work on Windows, macOS, and Linux.
+- This tool should work on Windows, macOS, Linux, and Android.
 - ARM builds are available for Raspberry Pi and similar SOCs.
 - Minecraft for Windows 10, iOS/Android, Xbox One, and PS4 are currently supported.
 - **Nintendo Switch is not supported.**